AMooney2019/github.io/Analyze Health Data.md

 config:
   layout: dagre
 ---
+#### This is a flowchart demonstrating the data cleaning and analysis process for my final project in the Statistics II course at WakeTech.

 flowchart TD
     A(["Analyze Health Data"]) --> Z("Find Appropriate Data Set")
     Z --> B{"Data Contains at least